-The market for greener products and services has increased over recent years.
-If your business is looking to get a reputational boost from your dedication to the environment, the Better Business Bureau recommends sticking to the FTC Guidelines for Environmental Marketing Claims to avoid exaggerating your company’s impact.
+Not only can going green save your company money, it can have a positive impact on how your customers perceive your products and services.
+If you’re looking to get a reputational boost from your dedication to the environment, the Better Business Bureau recommends sticking to the truth and not exaggerating your company’s impact.

 There are many different shades and hues when it comes to being a green company.
 Some businesses strive to manufacture products that are better for the environment, while others take steps to be greener in daily operations, through measures such as recycling, using carbon offsets and taking steps to save energy.

-“Being more environmentally friendly makes good business sense,” said Jim Camp, President and CEO of the Better Business Bureau of Central SC and Charleston.
-“It could also make your company money as consumers are increasingly looking for products and services that won’t be as harmful to the environment.”
+“Going green can save your company money, especially if you take steps to conserve energy,” said Melanie Duquesnel, President and CEO of the Better Business Bureau Serving Eastern Michigan and the Upper Peninsula.
+“But it can also make your company money as consumers are increasingly looking for products and services that won’t be as harmful to the environment.”

 BBB offers the following advice on promoting your business’ greener side:

 Tell the truth.
 Few things destroy a company’s credibility with consumers faster than false advertising; regardless, some advertisers sometimes stretch the truth when it comes to talking up the eco-friendly qualities of products.
 When bragging about the shade of your green, as with any advertising or marketing claims, always tell the truth.

 Make concrete claims.
 An honest advertiser will not make vague statements such as “environmentally friendly” or “sustainable” without qualification and solid examples to back up the claim.
 If your packaging is made from recycled paper, then say so.
 If your company has reduced energy costs, brag about it!
 Making fuzzy claims, however, can get you into trouble.